 The COUNT function syntax has the following arguments:

-If you want to count only numbers that meet certain criteria, use the COUNTIF or COUNTIFS function.
+If you only want to count numbers that meet certain criteria, use the COUNTIF or COUNTIFS function.

-For example, if you need to count from cells B1 to B10, type =COUNT(B10:B10).
+For example, if you need to count cells B1 to B10, type =COUNT(B10:B10).

-COUNTBLANK function to count empty cells
+The COUNTBLANK function counts empty cells.

 The syntax of the function is: